 WHAT TO EXPECT AT TEGAL WANGI

-The viewpoint from the top of Tegal Wangi offers spectacular views of rugged cliffs and electric blue water along the southern coastline of The Bukit Peninsula.
+The viewpoint from the top of Tegal Wangi Beach offers spectacular views of rugged cliffs and electric blue water along the southern coastline of the Bukit Peninsula.
 The furthest cliff point you can see from this viewpoint is the more popular Balangan Beach.